 - Product pins

 - Article pins (this one is very useful)

 - And more…

-Although Rich Pins are not a requirement and you might not even need them, they are an option only available for those who have verified business accounts so keep that under consideration.
+Although Rich Pins in Pinterest are not a requirement and you might not even need them, they are an option only available for those who have verified business accounts so keep that under consideration.
 The ‘Article Pins’ are very valuable in our particular case as they can help with SEO even better than your average pin.
 With snippets taken straight from your blog posts, option to utilize logos, bigger headlines and even links back to your site it all serves to put your own webpages front and center directly inside of a neat little pin right on the Pinterest website.

-Use Descriptions Wisely
+Use Descriptions Wisely for Pinterest Strategy

 We’re in this for the traffic which means you need to compel anyone who is looking at your pin to want to click over to your site.
 This is where those ad copy skills of yours come into play.
 Pinterest isn’t like most other platforms, most people who are browsing pins are either looking for things to buy and are browsing pins for ideas, or they’re looking for something they can share… and sometimes they just enjoy killing time on their favorite image-based website but we’re not really concerned with these folks right now.

 You only have a split second to capture their attention with your image and then convince them that they need more information which can only be found by clicking the link to reach your website.
 Here are some tips and Pinterest Strategy to help maximize engagement with your pins: